Year 4C 2022 - 2023

 Also on the timetable is Music with Poetry (performance) and Environment (composition) topics; Computing – We are Software Developers; French - Playtime; and DT – Money Containers.

 In P.E, swimming will take place on Mondays all year.
-The other P.E. slots are scheduled on a Tuesday and Thursday.
+The other P.E. slot is scheduled to be on a Tuesday or a Thursday.
 Please ensure that you have your kit in on these days, although things can change so it would be beneficial if kits could be on your child’s peg all week.

 Year 4C: Gallery items